FelixHauser/Sharp-Average-IR/README.md

 Arduino Library for Sharp IR Sensors.
 See the readme.md file of the master branch (v1.0) for a little bit of background history on this library.

+# What's new in v2.0

+- The distance is given as a float instead of an integer.
+- Much better way to sort out out-of-tolerance values.
+- Gives better accuracy.

 # How it works

 The Sharp IR sensors are cheap but somehow unreliable.
 I've found that when doing continuous readings to a